 RoadMovie supports iTunes/QuickTime metadata tagging.
 Metadata tags describe your video file’s content in a fashion similar to id3 tags for mp3 music.
 The metadata is then used by iTunes, iPod, iPhone, iPad, Apple TV and other devices.

 Adding metadata is easy.
 Just navigate to the Metadata pane using the main toolbar.
-RoadMovie will use your source file name to find metadata from TMDb and TVDb.
+RoadMovie will use your source file name to find metadata from TMDb.
 When you go to the Metadata pane, RoadMovie has probably already filled in everything you need automagically.
 Isn’t that nice!

 All the fields are editable so if somethings wrong you can easily change it.
 There’s also a possibility that there are multiple entries found for your movie.
 You can select the one the fits best from the popup in the title field.